 Are you new to this process?
 We can help!

 First things first, you need to decide if you would like to join us as a screened volunteer or a trained leader.
 Your General Leader or Regional Program Coordinator can provide guidance.

 Below is the Screening and Training checklist.
 Review this to get an idea of what you will need to complete.

 Forms & Documents

+We thought we would make it easy and put all of the forms you need in one spot.
 All of these forms must be completed as part of the leader application process.
 If you have any questions or issues, please contact Angela Masters at firstname.lastname@example.org or 902.843.3990

 Anyone in a position of trust within the club, district, region or province, all club related leaders (general, assistant, project), all members of council and committees who attend 4-H events where 4-H members are present must complete the leader screening and training process.
 This includes woodsmen and Tug-of-War coaches.